The-Mitra-Lab/pycallingcards/docs/index.md

 **Pycallingcards** is a package for calling cards data analysis developed and maintained by [Mitra Lab](http://genetics.wustl.edu/rmlab/) at Washington University in St. Louis.

-Calling cards is a sequencing technology to assay TF binding which could be done in vitro and in vivo in both bulk and single-cell level.
+Calling cards is a sequencing technology to assay TF binding which could be done in vitro and in vivo at both bulk and single-cell level.
 To know more about calling cards technology, please check [Moudgil et al](https://www.sciencedirect.com/science/article/pii/S009286742030814X?via%3Dihub) and [Wang et al](http://genetics.wustl.edu/rmlab/files/2012/09/Calling-Cards-for-DNA-binding.pdf).

 Pycallingcards is composed of five different part: datasets, reading (rd), preprocessing (pp), tools (tl) and plotting (pl).